...

 One of the major blow vs injection molding comparisons concerns the molding process.
 Injection molding involves sealing the plastic in the injection chamber and injecting it into an already prepared mold.
 Consequently, the plastic is in the injection chamber and the mold throughout the injection process.

-On the other hand, blow molding involves heating the plastic and blowing air using an plastic extrusion machine to form the hollowed tube or parison.
+On the other hand, blow molding involves heating the plastic and blowing air using a plastic extrusion machine to form the hollowed tube or parison.
 Afterward, the parison is placed in the mold, and air blowing continues till the final product forms.

 Key takeaway